Sherry or Port wine?

-When to drink
+When to drink these fortified wines?

-In the case of Port, people know it as a sipping wine, only for dessert or for an aperitif.
+In the case of Port wine, people know it as a sipping wine, only for dessert or for an aperitif.
 On the other hand Sherry is one of the most versatile wines in the world, as there is a Sherry for all kinds of food, from an aperitif, main plate to a dessert.

-In the case of Sherry it must be first aged in casks in the solera system for a minimum of 2 years, although most are aged more.
+Sherry wine must age in casks in the solera system for a minimum of 2 years, most are aged longer.
 It also has two styles, oxidized or biological.
-Although, it can undergo a biological ageing first and when the flor dies, the oxidation starts until the wine is ready to be drunk.
+Although, it can undergo a biological ageing first, and when the flor dies oxidative ageing.
 When it is bottled, it means that it is ready to be drunk.
 The use of solera system means that a sherry will never be made with 100% of the same vintage.
 The sherry is always fed with other younger sherries to always have a similar type of sherry, learn more here.